China Pharma Holdings Inc. (AMEX:CPHI) Stock initiated by Rodman & Renshaw

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of China Pharma Holdings Inc. (AMEX:CPHI) raised 1.00% to close Friday’s market session at $0.11, higher as compared to yesterday’s close.
-The stock price fluctuated between $0.11 and $0.11 throughout the trading session with the volume trading being 564418 shares, which represented a significant variation when compared to the three months average volume of 3.48 million shares.
-The firm’s stock price fluctuated -3.48% within the last five trades and 15.62% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -69.24% in the last 6 months and -21.89% was subtracted to its value over the previous 3 months.
-CPHI stock is trading at a margin of 3.19%, 0.41% and -58.28% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated 10.11% within the last five trades and 22.77% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -70.74% in the last 6 months and -24.09% was subtracted to its value over the previous 3 months.
+CPHI stock is trading at a margin of 1.16%, 0.65% and -57.77% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024